How to make Word documents accessible

 - Check your headings

-Headings and good heading structure organise text into sections and subsections.
-They let people scan for and navigate to content they need faster.
+Headings and subheadings organise content into sections and subsections.
+They help people scan a document and find information quickly.

 Add headings using Word heading styles

-- make the main title a heading level 1
+- make the main document title Heading 1

-- start section headings at level 2, like chapters in a book
+- start section headings at Heading 2, like chapters in a book

 Visually presenting headings

-- the same visual formatting for all headings at the same level
+- use the same visual formatting for all headings at the same level

-- good colour contrast - change the light blue default heading to a darker colour
+- ensure good colour contrast (for example, change Word’s default light blue heading colour to a darker colour)

-- larger text and bolding to make headings stand out (we recommend at least size 14 or larger if normal text is size 12)
+- make headings visually prominent using larger text and bold formatting (as a guide, use at least size 14 for headings if body text is size 12)

 Do not:

-- use italics and BLOCK CAPITALS (they are harder to read)
+- use italics or block capitals, as they are harder to read

-- underline headings (it can make it look like a link)
+- underline headings, as this can make them look like links

 If your headings: